This savory Blue Cheese and Mushroom Pasta features penne noodles bathed in a creamy blue cheese sauce loaded with tender mushrooms.

 There is just something immensely comforting about the taste of blue cheese.
 Its savory and slightly pungent flavor is the perfect highlight on a cold winter evening.
 Let it melt away in a cream sauce and then pour it over tender penne noodles?
 Now you really have my attention!

-Blue Cheese Pasta
+Blue Cheese Pasta Ingredients

 Since the blue cheese sauce is essentially an infused alfredo sauce, I thought about using fettucini noodles for this recipe.
 You are welcome to do so.
 However, I felt that hollow penne noodles were perfectly designed to drink up the savory sauce.
-Both work exceptionally well when making a blue cheese pasta.
+Both work exceptionally well when making this blue cheese pasta.

 I also used sliced baby bella mushrooms in this dish, but if you are feeling a little more exotic feel free to substitute wild mushrooms instead.
 You can typically buy them dried in the grocery store, then you simply rehydrate them in water.